wilsonliaows/docs/connectors/on-prem-files/upload-file-action.md

     <tr>
       <td>Folder</td>
       <td>
         Select the folder to upload the file to.
-This can be done either by selecting a folder from the pick list, or toggling the input field to text mode and providing the folder path.
+This can be done either by selecting a folder from the pick list, or toggling the input field to text mode and providing the folder path.<br>
+        This should be relative to the base path you define in the connection profile.
+Learn about <a href="/connectors/on-prem-files.md#relative-path">relative path</a>.</td>
       </td>
     </tr>
     <tr>
       <td>File name</td>
       <td>
         Name of the file to be uploaded.
+This should only be the file name without any path.
       </td>
     </tr>
     <tr>